Connecting Australians in America

-The Australian Community has been finding jobs in America for Australians on the E3 visa for more than a decade.
-Our Community Job Fair v3.5 now offered the most comprehensive set of tools to understand how to get a job in America.
+Community Job Fair v3.5 now offered the most comprehensive set of tools to understand how to get a job in America.
+If you are legally seeking full-time employment in America, we understand the challenges of finding jobs in America for Australians.

 The first roadblock to finding work in America is attempting to do it from Australia.
 Albeit we live in a changing work environment where remote workers are common, most American companies will not interview applicants outside of the United States.
 For those reading this in the U.S., you have already made it through the first challenge.